cs3110/textbook/src/chapters/modules/module_systems.md

 information.
 Abstraction thus enables *encapsulation*, aka *information hiding*.
 Usually, abstraction mechanisms for modules allow revealing some names that exist inside the module, but hiding some others.
-Abstractions therefore describe relationships among modules: there might be many modules that could considered to satisfy a given abstraction.
+Abstractions therefore describe relationships among modules: there might be many modules that could be considered to satisfy a given abstraction.
 Abstraction is essential for modularity, because it enables implementers of a module to hide the details of the implementation from clients, thus preventing the clients from abusing those details.
 In a large